Hierarchical Correlation Clustering and Tree Preserving Embedding: Feature Extraction from HCC

-The new dimensions are ordered according to the respective eigenvalues and one might choose only the first most representative ones, instead of taking all.
-Thus, feature selection is another advantage of computing such an embedding.
+In the embedded space, the new dimensions are arranged based on their corresponding eigenvalues.
+One can opt to select only the most significant ones, rather than utilizing all of them.
+Therefore, computing such an embedding also offers the benefit of feature selection.